 The introductory chapter “Aristotle Challenge” begins with a quotation from Aristotle on aggressive emotions.
 The challenge is offered to those who consider that intelligence alone is sufficient to make their life successful.
 The hereditary theories of intelligence are criticized.

 The book is comprised of five parts with 16 chapters and six appendixes.
-The first part “The Emotional Brain” consists of two chapters which focus upon the physical side of the emotional intelligence.
+The first part “The Emotional Brain” consists of two sections which focus upon the physical side of the emotional intelligence.

 Chapter 1: What are Emotions for?